 “She’d said to me that when she took her mum to the football, that was when her mum came alive again, and she had to make the very hard decision to not take her mum to the football.”

-The book releases at a critical time for English football, with the Independent Football Regulator (IFR) coming into power in December under the Football Governance Act, in Richard Monks, chief executive of the IFR, describes as “a new era for football governance”.
+The book is released at a critical time for English football, with the Independent Football Regulator (IFR) coming into power in December, under the Football Governance Act, which Richard Monks, chief executive of the IFR, describes as, “a new era for football governance”.

 Where’s The Money Gone is available to buy now from numerous retailers.